 $9.00 / hour (1st & 2nd successful semesters)

 How will I get paid?

-Time sheets are to be turned in to the AR/AC office in 0640 Beardshear Hall by the 16th and the the last working day of each month.
-If time sheets are turned in past the established deadline, your paycheck may be delayed until the next pay period.
+Tutors are responsible for recording their hours on a time sheet.
+Tutors are paid twice per month (on the 15th and the last day of each month).
+If time sheets are submitted past the established deadline, your paycheck may be delayed until the next pay period.

 Am I paid for travel time?

-Yes, tutors traveling outside the Ames area are paid a preset amount from the time they leave Ames to the time they reach the school according to a pre-determined schedule.
+Yes, tutors traveling outside the Ames area are paid for travel time from Ames to their site according to a pre-determined schedule.